Breezy1214/Knit/docs/examples.md

 Knit.Start():catch(warn)
 ```

 Alternatively, we can use `Knit.AddServices` or `Knit.AddServicesDeep` to load all of the services without writing a loop.
-It scans and loads all ModuleScripts found and passes them to `Knit.CreateService`:
+It scans and loads all ModuleScripts found:

 ```lua
 local Knit = require(game:GetService("ReplicatedStorage").Packages.Knit)